(Last Updated on : 05/06/2013)

 evolved around 600 BC in India.
 Since printing technology had not developed during that time, this knowledge was recorded in the form of shlokas which are two line poems, rhythmic in nature.

 These shlokas were easy to remember and passed on orally from the teacher (guru) to the student (shishya) across generations, helping in the treatment of all kinds of mental and physical troubles.
 With the advent of printing technology, these shlokas were compiled as a part of the Samhitas - big books, which contain a wide range of information on the arts, the sciences and commerce, all related to life.
 Different schools of thought interpreted Ayurveda in different ways but had a few central ideas like `what you eat is what you are` or `health comes from within` or `health is a miraculous gift which comes from nature`, in common.
 Charaka

 and Vagbhata are some of the Ayurvedic schools named after their proponents.

-The renowned ayurvedic sage Charak rishi talks about eight specific branches of Ayurvedic treatment designed to treat every human ailment.
-In accordance with Charak sanhita, a scientific creation of Charak rishi, we have divided the science of Ayurveda into eight different parts, collectively known as Ashtang Ayurved .These eight branches are as follows:-
+The renowned Ayurvedic sage Charaka rishi talks about eight specific branches of Ayurvedic treatment designed to treat every human ailment.
+In accordance with Charaka sanhita, a scientific creation of Charak rishi, we have divided the science of Ayurveda into eight different parts, collectively known as Ashtang Ayurveda .These eight branches are as follows:-